stacks-network/docs/docs/tutorials/hello-stacks.md

 Make sure you copy your secret key before you sign out.
 You'll need it to restore your Hiro wallet when you are done developing.
 :::

-Go ahead and copy the mnemoic listed in the `Devnet.toml` file and use that to import your local wallet into the Hiro wallet.
+Go ahead and copy the mnemonic listed in the `Devnet.toml` file and use that to import your local wallet into the Hiro wallet.
 Then we can use that for interacting with our local Devnet chain.

 Once you do that, go ahead and restart `clarinet integrate`.